MuhammadBilalAkbar/flutter_map_package/README.md

 2. Also run `dart pub add latlong2` in terminal to add latlong2 package to use latitude and longitude in flutter_map package.
 3. I have used [mapbox](https://www.mapbox.com/) to use the API of maps.
-You can use also use [openstreetmap](https://www.openstreetmap.org/) for maps API and its docs [here](https://docs.fleaflet.dev/).
+You can use also use [openstreetmap](https://www.openstreetmap.org/) for maps API with its docs [here](https://docs.fleaflet.dev/).
 4. Output of this project is following: <br/>
    <img src=Flutter-Map-Package-Output.gif height="680">